PhilipYip1988/python-tutorials/numpy_library/readme.md

 #     - take_along_axis           : Selects elements from an array along an axis using an array of indices.
 #     - compress                  : Selects elements using a condition mask.
 #     - insert                    : Inserts values into an array at specified indices along an axis.
+#     - flip                      : Reverses the order of elements along all or specified axes.
+#     - fliplr                    : Reverses the order of elements along the left-right axis (columns) in a 2D array.
+#     - flipud                    : Reverses the order of elements along the up-down axis (rows) in a 2D array.

 # 🔢 Sorting Functions:
 #     - argmin                     : Returns the indices of the minimum values along an axis.